Back to top

 }

-You can specify a fixed styling of your application via the org.eclipse.core.runtime.products extension point in the plugin.xml file.
-For this you set the applicationCSS property to the CSS file.
+You can also specify a fixed styling of your application.
+This is done via a property for the org.eclipse.core.runtime.products extension point in the plugin.xml file.

-The value of the applicationCSS property should point to your CSS file via an URI.
+The value of the applicationCSS property point to your CSS file via an URI.
 The URI follows the platform:/plugin/BundleSymbolicName/path/file convention.
-For example:
+The following example demonstrates such a URI:

-The following listing shows an example for the plugin.xml file which the applicationCSS property defined.
+The screenshot shows an example of the plugin.xml file with a defined applicationCSS property.

 <?eclipse version="3.4"?>